top of page

 Empirical Behaviour Research

 We are interested in almost all sorts of animal behaviour, particularly in those that can influence the interaction among organisms and among species.
-The understanding of such topic can help us scale up the effects of behaviour to explore how it can determine the structure and dynamics of larger-scale biological organisations, e.g., ecological networks.
+The understanding of such topic can help us scale up the effects of behaviour to explore how it can determine the structure and dynamics of larger-scale biological organisations, e.g., food webs and meta-communities.

 We worked/are working on